-Waiver Component Progress Summary Waiver of Retroactive Eligibility Impact on Access to Care - Eliminating retroactive eligibility will increase the likelihood of enrollment and enrollment continuity.
-The evaluator is using the eligibility extract described above to calculate quarterly enrollment of members subject to the waiver and a comparison group of members not subject to the waiver.
-The comparison group will be selected using Propensity Score Matching.
-Note that this analysis will be affected by the extension of eligibility for covered populations during the COVID-19 public health emergency.
-Impact on Quality of Care - Health Status at Enrollment - Eliminating retroactive eligibility will increase enrollment of eligible people when they are healthy relative to those eligible people who have the option of retroactive The evaluator drafted a health status survey in accordance with CMS technical assistance/guidance and is conducting the survey by telephone on members subject to the waiver and a comparison group of members not subject to the waiver.
-The survey is conducted at time of enrollment (baseline) and at 12, 18 and 24-months postenrollment. eligibility.
+Waiver Component Progress Summary Impact on Quality of Care - Health Status at Enrollment - Eliminating retroactive eligibility will increase enrollment of eligible people when they are healthy relative to those eligible people who have the option of retroactive eligibility.
+The evaluator drafted a health status survey in accordance with CMS technical assistance/guidance and is conducting the survey by telephone on members subject to the waiver and a comparison group of members not subject to the waiver.
+The survey is conducted at time of enrollment (baseline) and at 12, 18 and 24-months post- enrollment.
 The populations subject to the retroactive eligibility waiver were modified in the current Demonstration period and the OHCA implemented the modifications in the spring of 2020.
-The evaluator began baseline surveys in August 2020 (for members enrolled in July 2020) and has completed 585 through July 2021.
+The evaluator began baseline surveys in August 2020 (for members enrolled in July 2020) and has completed 5972 through December 2021.
 Follow-up surveys commenced in August 2021, starting with members who received baseline surveys in August 2020.
 Impact on Quality of Care - Health Outcomes - Through greater continuity of coverage, health outcomes will be better for those subject to retroactive eligibility waivers compared to other Medicaid beneficiaries who have access to retroactive eligibility.
 Self-reported health outcomes are being evaluated using the survey process described above.